codesirohi/dominant-color/README.md

-# dominant-color
+# Dominant-color
-to detect the most dominant color in a picture.
+To detect the most dominant color in a picture.